DynamicaBot/DynamicaWebsite/docs/commands/lock.md

 # lock

 Use it to lock your channels away from pesky server members.
-Locks it to the creator (initially) and permissions can be altered with [`/permission`](/docs/commands/permission).
+Locks it to the creator and the people currently in the channel.

 Channels can be reset to default with [`/unlock`](/docs/commands/unlock).